DataStax-Academy/cassandra4-migrating-from-cassandra3/step4.md

 pgrep -u gitpod -f cassandra | xargs kill -9
 ```

-✅ Use `nodetool` to verify that the server has been shut down:
+✅ Use `nodetool` to verify that the node has been shut down:
 ```
 nodetool status
 ```